kutsan/weather-me/README.md

 ![screenshot](https://raw.githubusercontent.com/kutsan/weather-me/master/.github/screenshot.png)

-> Simple weather application that uses OpenWeatherMap API.
+Simple weather application that uses OpenWeatherMap API.
 I needed a fast app to simply search for cities and show their current weather conditions.
 So, it does simply one thing, show the current weather and its details.

-Project is live and available at https://weather-me.kutsankaplan.com.

 ## Development